tddschn/easygraph-bench/README.md

 <!-- END DATASET TABLE -->
-Yeah, I know this is not DRY.
-But for the `timeit`-based benchmarking code to work, `eg`, `nx` and the graph objects must be in the global scope, i.e. `__main__`.
+`eg`, `nx` and the graph objects must be in the global scope, i.e. `__main__`.

 I don't know how to do that while sticking to the DRY principle.